Marcus Scherer, the ﬁrst in his First Nations family to graduate from high school, will soon have a university degree, too.

 Revising curricula is labour-intensive, but long-time advocates see encouraging signs.
 “A lot of work has happened over the years, but it takes a long time to change the systems,” says Jo-ann Archibald, professor emeritus of educational studies at UBC, whose Indigenous content development dates to the 1980s.
 “The pieces are there,” says Archibald, a member of the Stó:lō and St’át’imc nations.
 “It is a matter of putting them together to make some big steps.”

 It’s often a matter of preparing students long before the ﬁrst class begins.
-Last spring, Ontario First Nations student Abby Taggart ﬂew to UBC’s Okanagan campus in Kelowna, B.C., for an orientation weekend tailored for Aboriginal students.
+In spring of 2017, Ontario First Nations student Abby Taggart ﬂew to UBC’s Okanagan campus in Kelowna, B.C., for an orientation weekend tailored for Aboriginal students.
 From the Red Rock Indian Band, Taggart, a prospective student, had her ﬂight and expenses paid for by the university.
 The weekend experience, with strong Indigenous elements, conﬁrmed her desire to study at UBC.

 Meika Taylor, associate director of strategic Aboriginal initiatives at UBC, says its orientation program “is an amazing tool.
 It really helps ease the transition for students.”

 But Taggart’s ﬁrst experience of university came years earlier, as a Grade 10 student in Nipigon, Ont.
 Uncertain about her future, she attended an Indigenous mentorship program at nearby Lakehead University that matched its students with those from high school on culturally relevant projects, including in the science labs.
 A self-described nerd, she says the experience conﬁrmed her desire to study large endangered species.